-3. Check/Adjust the flush duration: Detailed instructions about how to access the programming function and set the flush duration can be found on page 74, Programming from the Display.
+3. Check/Adjust the flush duration: Detailed instructions about how to access the programming function and set the flush duration can be found on pages 74-76, Programming from the Display.
 Set the flush duration so that the fresh water flush comes to an end just as the salinity of the brine discharge drops below 1000 PPM, or no longer tastes brackish.
 You can either taste the brine discharge, or measure it with a handheld salinity meter.
-Since the flush duration can only be adjusted in round minutes, you may want to lessen the duration by one minute, to save water, or increase by one minute to ensure a thorough flush.
+Since the flush duration can only be adjusted in round minutes, you may want to lessen the duration to 4 minutes, to save water, or increase to 6 minutes to ensure a thorough flush.